Learn

 SEO scales user growth

 Would you subscribe to a tool that appears on the top results for related keywords or a tool with minimal internet presence?
-Unless it’s coming from a personal recommendation you trust, most of us would choose the first option.
+Most of us would choose the first option unless it’s coming from a personal recommendation we trust.

-Buyers have now increasingly become wary of the things they purchase.
-They now prefer getting company information from blogs rather than advertisements.
+Buyers have become increasingly wary of the things they purchase.
+They now prefer to get company information from blogs rather than advertisements.

 Let’s take an example to understand this better.